etrusci-org/quotes/markdown/quotes.md

 # Quotes

+## 3 Doors Down

+- I won't look back to regret yesterday, we're not handed tomorrow so I'll live for today

 ## Aberjhani

 - Poetry, like jazz, is one of those dazzling diamonds of creative industry that help human beings make sense out of the comedies and tragedies that contextualize our lives.